 But what do you say to someone who is eating beef, only because it’s a cheap and accessible food source?

 First of all, the people that are farming beef, are not the people causing the demand for it.
 Let’s start there.
 The demand for Brazilian beef is coming from China, the US, and European countries.
-The Brazilians on the ground, are not consuming the amount of beef that is going to completely deforest the amazon.
-Therefore, it’s really about the decisions we are making in first world countries; we can say we are not going to support the corporations causing this.
-So, on a personal level, you can make a difference, by buying sustainable sourced meat, making sure your soy doesn’t come from the amazon, and making sure your other healthy vegan products don’t have palm oil in them.
+The Brazilians on the ground, are not consuming the amount of beef that is going to completely deforest the Amazon.
+Therefore, it’s really about the decisions we are making in first world countries.
+We can say we are not going to support the corporations causing this.
+So, on a personal level, you can make a difference, by buying sustainably sourced meat, making sure your soy doesn’t come from the Amazon, and making sure your other healthy vegan products don’t have palm oil in them.